Multiorbital singlet pairing and $d+d$ superconductivity: Results

 It transforms as the $B_{1g}$ representation due exclusively to the $\tau_{3}$ matrix.
 Because of the orbital struture, it represents neither simple $s$- nor $d$-wave states.
 However, \enst pairing preserves both PG- and TR-symmetries of the normal state.

 To illustrate the properties of the \enst pairing, we first consider a simplified two-orbital model~\cite{Raghu} and neglect any possible subleading channels.
-The TB and pairing parts of the Bogoliubov-de Gennes (BdG) Hamiltonian read~\cite{Goswami}
+The TB and pairing parts of the BdG Hamiltonian in the orbital basis read~\cite{Goswami}

 \enni